 A: Class is always the first priority.
 If you have an event other than a class that would conflict, you should contact Eisenhower Institute staff in advance to let them know.
 We ask that the Fielding Fellowship activities be a top priority, but if there is a valid reason for missing an activity, it should be able to be excused.

-Q: Can I work at the EI or hold another job while also being a Fielding Fellow?
+Q: Can I work at the Eisenhower Institute or hold another job while also being a Fielding Fellow?

-Q: Do I have to live at the EI House or on campus?
+Q: Do I have to live on campus?

 Q: Are there any GPA requirements?